ziterz/hacktiv8-reporter/README.md

   />
 </a>

-<p>Hacktiv8 Reporter is a library for grading in Hacktiv8 student's code</p>
+<p>Hacktiv8 Reporter is a library for grading of Hacktiv8 student codes</p>

 [Visit Us](https://hacktiv8.com/)